zaiisao/Documentation/en/Real-time-Messaging/RTM_product.md

 The Agora RTM SDK enables the following functions:

--   peer-to-peer messages.
+-   Send and receive peer-to-peer messages.
--   Channel messages.
+-   Send and receive channel messages.
--   Gets the user list of the channel
+-   Get the member list of the channel.

 ## Applications